minhvo91/kixeye/README.md

 ## Requirement to run this Ansible:
 - Remote server is CentOS 7
+- SSH key was added to Remote server
 - Configure remote server in hosts file of ansible configuration
-- Change variable *host* to the hostname of your remote server in testapp.yml file
+- Change variable *hosts* to the hostname of your remote server in testapp.yml file

 ```
 ---